garrettj403/SciencePlots/README.md

 1. Errors related to Latex:

-   - The default ``science`` style uses Latex font rendering.
-If you do not have Latex on your computer or if you think that Latex takes too long, you can disable Latex using the ``no-latex`` style:
+   - If you get an error saying ``RuntimeError: Failed to process string with tex because latex could not be found``, this means that you do not have Latex installed on your computer (or at least that Python/Matplotlib can't find it).
+You have two options: (1) install Latex, or (2) disable Latex using the ``no-latex`` option:

       ```python
       plt.style.use(['science','no-latex'])
       ```

    - For Windows users, you may need to manually add Latex to your environment path ([see issue](https://github.com/garrettj403/SciencePlots/issues/9)).

 SciencePlots in Academic Papers